SAFE ROUTES TO SCHOOL

 We will analyze your school’s current walk route map and design an updated walk route map using a community engagement process similar to that used for our popular Neighborhoods on Foot walking maps.

 Feet First launched the Safe Routes to School program at Baily Gatzert Elementary School in the fall of 2004.
 The program received the 2006 Safety Superstar award from the Washington Traffic Safety Commission.
 Jen Cole, the Safe Routes to School Program Director, was hired to run the program the following year.
-We have subsequently coordinated program efforts to encourage walking at various schools all over the Puget Sound Region.
+We have subsequently coordinated program efforts to encourage walking at various schools all over the Puget Sound Region and across the state.
+For sample of our recently completed projects, check out our case studies for Hawthorne and Roxhill.